Contextual Bandits with Cross-learning: Model and Preliminaries

-So far, we have assumed that our cross-learning between contexts is complete: if we play action $i$ in context $c$, we learn the value of the reward $r_{i,t}(c')$ for all contexts $c'$.
-In many settings, however, we do not have complete cross-learning, and may only learn the reward $r_{i, t}(c')$ for some subset of contexts $c'$ (e.g., contexts similar to $c$).
-For example, the partial cross-learning setting can be used to model conservative learners that only use the information obtained from cross-learning when contexts are ``close'' to each other in some sense.
-Such a conservative learner might be concerned about inaccuracies in their cross-learning model due to a significant change in the contexts.

-In this section, we consider the following model of partial cross-learning.
-For every action $i \in [K]$, we specify a directed graph $G_i$ over the set of contexts $[C]$.
+We consider a variant of the contextual bandits problem we call (partial) \textit{contextual bandits with cross-learning}. {In this variant, whenever the learner pulls arm $i$ in round $t$ while having context $c$ and receives reward $r_{i,t}(c)$, they also learn the value of $r_{i,t}(c')$ for some subset of contexts $c'$ (e.g., contexts similar to $c$).} {More precisely, for every action $i \in [K]$, we specify a directed graph $G_i$ over the set of contexts $[C]$.
 An edge $c \rightarrow c'$ in $G_i$ indicates that playing action $i$ in context $c$, reveals the reward of action $i$ in context $c'$.
 We assume that all self-loops $c \rightarrow c$ are present in all graphs $G_i$ (i.e., playing action $i$ in context $c$, reveals the reward of action $i$ in context $c$).
-We refer to these graphs as cross-learning (CL) graphs, and we assume that the CL graphs are known to the learner.
-Figure \ref{fig:CL_graph} depicts an example of a CL graph.
-In this figure, contexts are ordered and cross learning happens when $|c-c'|\le 1$.
+We refer to these graphs as cross-learning (CL) graphs, and we assume that the CL graphs are known to the learner. }

+Throughout the paper, we pay a special attention to two particular cases of contextual bandits with cross learning: (i) contextual bandits with no cross-learning and (ii) contextual bandits with {complete cross-learning}.
+In the former, the graphs $G_i$ for every $i\in [K]$ only contain self-loops.
+In the latter, the graphs $G_i$ are fully connected, that is, there is an edge between every pair of contexts.
+When we are not in either of these two special cases, we refer to the setting as contextual bandits with {partial cross-learning.} Figure \ref{fig:CL_graph} depicts three examples of CL graphs: (i) a CL graph with three contexts ($C= 3$) and no cross-learning between contexts (see Figure \ref{fig:no_CL}), (ii) a CL graph with three contexts ($C= 3$) and complete cross-learning between contexts (see Figure \ref{fig:full_CL}), and (iii) a CL graph with partial cross-learning (see Figure \ref{fig:partial}).
+In Figure \ref{fig:partial}, contexts are ordered and cross learning happens when $|c-c'|\le 1$, i.e., between consecutive contexts.